SumoLogic/sumologic-kubernetes-collection/deploy/docs/Best_Practices.md

 We have provided an option to enable autoscaling for fluentd deployments.
 This is disabled by default.

-In order to enable autoscaling for fluentd:
+To enable autoscaling for fluentd:

 - Enable metrics-server dependency
-  Note: if metrics-server is already installed , this step is not required
+  Note: if metrics-server is already installed, this step is not required.
   ```
   ## Configure metrics-server
   ## ref: https://github.com/helm/charts/blob/master/stable/metrics-server/values.yaml